jwoglom/tconnectsync/README.md

 ## How It Works

-At a high level, tconnectsync works by querying Tandem's undocumented APIs to receive basal and bolus data from t:connect, and then uploads that data as treatment objects to Nightscout.
-It contains features for checking for new Tandem pump data continuously, and updating that data along with the pump's reported IOB value to Nightscout whenever there is new data.
+At a high level, tconnectsync works by querying Tandem's undocumented APIs to receive basal and bolus data from Tandem Source, and then uploads that data as treatment objects to Nightscout.
+It contains features for checking for new Tandem pump data continuously, and updating that data to Nightscout whenever there is new data.

 When you run the program with no arguments, it performs a single cycle of the following, and exits after completion:

-* Queries for basal information via the t:connect ControlIQ API.
-* Queries for bolus, basal, and IOB data via the t:connect non-ControlIQ API.
-* Merges the basal information received from the two APIs.
-(If using ControlIQ, then basal information appears only on the ControlIQ API.
-If not using ControlIQ, it appears only on the legacy API.)
-* Queries Nightscout for the most recently created Temp Basal object by tconnectsync, and uploads all data newer than that.
+* Logs in to Tandem Source
+* Fetches your list of pumps, and unless overridden by an environment variable, fetches the event data for the pump which was most recently used
+* Processes the internal pump event metadata to extract basal, bolus, CGM, and other pump event data
-* Queries Nightscout for the most recently created Bolus object by tconnectsync, and uploads all data newer than that.
+* Queries Nightscout to find the most recent data which was uploaded to it for each event category
+* Uploads any missing data to Nightscout

-If run with the `--auto-update` flag, then the application performs the following steps:
+If run with the `--auto-update` flag, then the application periodically looks for new data and synchronizes it to Nightscout in a loop every few minutes.

-* Queries an API endpoint used only by the t:connect mobile app which returns an internal event ID, corresponding to the most recent event published by the mobile app.
-* Whenever the internal event ID changes (denoting that the mobile app uploaded new data to synchronize), perform all of the above mentioned steps to synchronize data.

 ## What Gets Synced